 Passion for piano and creativity of playing together brought Dubravka Vukalovic and Bruno Vlahek together into D&B Duo.
 Their first concert as a duo in Lausanne in 2006 was an instant success and was praised for extraordinary performance of two piano works by Rachmaninov and Bernstein.
 Having met during their soloist studies at the Lausanne Conservatory of Music, they have been guided in duo playing by Swedish pianist and chamber music expert Dag Achatz.
-Since then, their popularity is constantly growing by series of appearances in cities such as Amsterdam, Barcelona, Berlin, Budapest, Dubrovnik, London, Geneva, Palma de Mallorca, Madrid or Monte-Carlo – where they became laureats of the Monaco's 1st International Competition for Piano-Four Hands in 2013.
+Since then, their popularity is constantly growing by series of appearances in cities such as Amsterdam, Barcelona, Beijing, Berlin, Budapest, London, Geneva, New York, Palma de Mallorca, Madrid or Monte-Carlo – where they became laureats of the Monaco's International Competition for Piano-Four Hands in 2013.
 In the same year they made their Asian debut, having performed in some of the finest concert venues of China, where critics highlighted the „brilliant virtuosity of their dialogue“.
 They were first Croatian pianists to perform monumental cycle "Visions de l'Amen" by Olivier Messiaen which they presented at the 50th anniversary of the Music Biennale Zagreb.
 Their performances were broadcasted on TV and radio stations in many countries.
 In their repertoire, which consists of original works and arrangements for piano four-hands and two pianos, important place have works of living composers, some of which are dedicated specially to them.
-They are appointed professors at the Katarina Gurska Conservatory in Madrid and give masterclasses on duo playing in Europe and Asia.
+They are appointed professors at the Katarina Gurska Conservatory in Madrid and give masterclasses throughout world.